 A safe and trustworthy broker is audited by the “Big Four.”
 These auditors are KPMG, PWC, Deloitte, and EY.
 The Big Four audit Plus500.

-Plus500 is a leading online broker in 2021 with a high level of safety.
+Plus500 is a leading online broker with a high level of safety.
 It has top-tier licenses and follows the industry’s highest standards.
 If you want to learn more about Plus500, you should check our in-depth broker reviews.

 Plus500 compared to other brokers:

 eToro is a multi-asset platform which offers both investing in stocks and cryptoassets, as well as trading CFDs.

 Please note that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 68% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.